-"Lily!" shouted Severus, as Mulciber drew his wand angrily.
-Nott and Avery returned, both sneering as their eyes followed the path from Mulciber's wand to Lily's clearly frightened but determined face.
-Her wand was pointing right back.
+"Lily!" shouted Severus, as Mulciber drew his wand.
+Nott and Avery returned, both sneering as their eyes followed the path from Mulciber's wand to Lily's.

 "What've we got here?"
-Nott asked, amused.
+Nott drawled.
 Goosebumps spread all over Lily's body.

 "Only this lowlife Mudblood is—"

 Lily could not help it.
 A curse erupted from her wand, and Mulciber fired back, knocking her clean off her feet.
 As she struggled to stand again, Avery, Nott, and Mulciber advanced, Severus wringing his hands behind them.
-"Alright," he called feebly, "can't we just—?"
+"Alright," he called, "can't we just—?"

 "Alright, Potter?"
 Avery snickered.
 "Got to say, I don't like your odds."